danneu/kog/README.md

 - Unify websocket handler with kog handler system. e.g. I want to be able to mount a websocket handler at some arbitrary point in my middleware stack so that I can, for example, reuse my authentication middleware for websocket requests.
+- Get rid of the websocket handler strings keys, replace with something type-safe.